jinaga/jinaga-replicator/README.md

 ### Environment Variables

-- `REPLICATOR_PORT`: The port on which the replicator will listen.
+- `PORT`: The port on which the replicator will listen.
 Default is `8080`.
-- `REPLICATOR_LOG_LEVEL`: The log level for the replicator.
-Options are `debug`, `info`, `warn`, `error`.
-Default is `info`.
+- `JINAGA_POSTGRESQL`: The PostgreSQL connection string.
+Default is `postgresql://repl:replpw@localhost:5432/replicator`.
-- `REPLICATOR_DATA_PATH`: The path to the directory where the replicator will store its data.
-Default is `/var/lib/replicator/data`.
+- `JINAGA_POLICIES`: The path to the directory where the replicator will look for policy files.
+Default is `policies`.
-- `REPLICATOR_AUTH_PATH`: The path to the directory where the replicator will look for authentication provider files.
-Default is `/var/lib/replicator/authentication`.
+- `JINAGA_AUTHENTICATION`: The path to the directory where the replicator will look for authentication provider files.
+Default is `authentication`.
-- `REPLICATOR_POLICY_PATH`: The path to the directory where the replicator will look for policy files.
-Default is `/var/lib/replicator/policies`.
+- `JINAGA_SUBSCRIPTIONS`: The path to the directory where the replicator will look for subscription files.
+Default is `subscriptions`.

 ### Example Configuration